formazione/tkvideoaudio/README.md

+<h1>My changes to the original code</h1>

+I added a way to listen to audio.
+First time you run the example.py (or your script), it will create an mp3 (it needs ffmpe installed).
+Then it will play the mp3 with the audio togheter with the video using pygame (you have to pip install pygame).
+Tha's all.
+See ya.

 <h1><strong>NOTE: This repository is archived as I'm no longer able to work on this project.
 Thanks to everyone who contributed to this.</strong></h1>
 <hr></hr>
 <p align="center">